Artemigos/Dotfiles/README.md

 - vim (it's barely there right now)
 - tmux?
 - update `sp help` to include info about my new commands
-- some kind of menu for shutdown, reboot, sleep, lock, logout